tylerlwsmith/go-bakersfieldtechnology/README.md

 - [Gorilla Mux](https://github.com/gorilla/mux).
 Very popular.
 Compatible with `net/http`.
 - [Gin](https://gin-gonic.com/).
 Claims to be the fastest router.
 Zero allocations.
 Docs leave a lot to be desired.

-## Vite

-I am following the [Vite Backend Integration guide](https://vitejs.dev/guide/backend-integration.html) to try to use Vite for compiling JS/TS and Scss.
-However, the project uses Tailwind for the majority of its styling.

 ## Build tag gopls support

-Support for mutually exclusive build tags is not great.
+The `gopls` support for mutually exclusive build tags isn't great.
 Read more [here](https://github.com/golang/go/issues/29202).

+## Build tags in Neovim

+I'm not sure exactly how to make `gopls` work with Go build tags in Neovim, but maybe when I understand a little bit more about Neovim [this Discourse dicussion](https://neovim.discourse.group/t/gopls-settings-buildflags/790/10) will make more sense.